 Supplementary Figure 10: Probe wavelength-resolved analysis of the resonant IVS (pump-probe) of the TTM-3PCz: a, the photoluminescence and absorption spectra of TTM-3PCz (CHCl3) plotted in red and grey area-plot respectively. b, Evolution of the transient absorption signal from 100 fs to 2 ps.
 The TA signals at each time steps are area normalized. c, Temporal kinetic extracted from the 700-720 nm (SE-rich PIA) and 880-900 nm (pristine PIA). d, Fourier transformed vibrational spectra extracted from the PIA+GSB (530-680 nm) convoluted transient absorption signal. e, Fourier transformed vibrational extracted spectra from the PIA+SE (620-800 nm) convoluted transient absorption signal. f, Fourier transformed vibrational extracted spectra from the pristine-PIA (800-890 nm) convoluted transient absorption signal.
-(Note: The Raman spectra presented on d-f panel are averaged over the probe wavelength in frequency domain after FFT to avoid artefacts that could arise in the time domain averaging due to phase-killing resulted from chirp artefact which could affect the intensity of high-frequency modes.)
+(Note: The Raman spectra presented on d-f panel are averaged over the probe wavelength in frequency domain after FFT to avoid artefacts that could arise in the time domain averaging due to phase-killing resulted from chirp artefact which could affect the intensity of high-frequency modes)

 Section 6: Assignment of the excited-state vibrational coherence based on phase analysis of the coherent oscillations